hyperledger/aries-rfcs/features/0034-message-tracing/README.md

 ```

 The `"target"` can refer to a url (as above) or the term `"log"`, which is a request to
 append trace information to the standard log file.
+(Information can then be manually
+collated from agents.)

 This example asks the handler of the message to perform an HTTP POST of a __trace report__
 about the message to the URI `http://example.com/tracer`.